When Do The Clocks Go Back? 10 Things You Might Not Know

 Only around a quarter of countries in the world have any type of clock change at all and these don’t necessarily occur on the same schedule.
 Not even all the U.S states operate on the same schedule, with parts of Arizona, Hawaii, Puerto Rico, the U.S Virgin Islands and American Samoa declining to follow suit.

 It’s going to get dark, very dark during, but putting the clocks back helps us to utilise the daylight in the morning.
 At the height of summer, on the summer solstice, the UK enjoys a hefty 16 hours and 50 minutes of sunlight.
 However, that is going to shrink to a measly 7 hours and 40 minutes on the winter solstice.
 Putting the clocks back helps us take advantage of the little daylight we get.
 Find out more about the dates clocks change here.

 Setting the clocks back by an hour at the end of October means the mornings are lighter, which can have an effect on the time you wake up in the morning.
 To make sure you’re getting sufficient rest, make sure your bedroom will be dark enough for you to achieve your full 8 hours.

-Wake and sleep time are the major effect that the clocks changing can have, with many struggling to get enough rest.
+Wake and sleep time are the major effect that the clock changing can have, with many struggling to get enough rest.
 One study suggested a spike in reported heart attacks in the week after clocks go forward, possibly due to sleep loss.
 To ensure you have the best chance of getting a good night’s sleep, consider altering your bedtime by ten minutes over a few days in anticipation of the change.